EnAccess/OpenPAYGO-Token/README.md

 2021-05-04: v2.1.4 release
 - Added tool to automatically generate spreadsheets with tokens for the test procedure
-- (TODO) Ensured the example implementations used the recommended values
+- Ensured the example implementations used the recommended values

 2020-10-23: v2.1.1 release
 - Added tool to generate CSV files with device data; the data can then be used for factory setup and software setup